zeek/zeek-docs/doc/install.rst

 ===============

-To run Zeek, grab our official Docker images, download our Linux binary packages, install via Homebrew on your Mac, use the ports collection on FreeBSD, or build Zeek yourself.
+To run Zeek, grab our official Docker images, download our Linux binary packages, install via Homebrew on your Mac, use the ports collections on FreeBSD and OpenBSD, or build Zeek yourself.

 Docker Images
 =============